sudarshan89/bootstrap/README.md

 Run the grunt play:dev command to package the front end and deploy it on the server.

-A simple login module has been added.
+Simple login functionality has been added.
 Click on the "Test Drive" button.

 A login popup will appear.Enter the below credential.